hoelzl/NytTextAnalysis/README.md

 expects it.
 (You probably want to define the `news-dir` entry in the configuration file for this, otherwise the program tries to write the data into the `nytext` installation directory, which may not worked for installed builds.)

+## Extracting some information from the downloaded data

+This is best done inside a Python shell or notebook.
+Import the module `nytext.analysis` and call some of the functions defined there.
+Look into the module for examples.
+They are in the cells guarded with `session.is_interactive` or inside calls to  `(p)print_interactive()`.

 ## Running a local server